 - Collateral.
 Ask yourself if you want a secured loan or an unsecured loan.
 Find out more about secured and unsecured personal loans, as well as secured and unsecured car loans, to find out which one is more suited for you.

 - Loan amounts.
 Money lenders have minimum and maximum loan amounts you can borrow.
-Check if the loan amount you want is included.

 - Loan charges and fees.
 Before you sign the loan agreement, check the terms and conditions for all the fees you’ll have to pay.
 Look out for initiation, monthly service, early payment, and late payment fees that can make your loan too expensive.